 There were three upstairs bedrooms and a bathroom, a lounge area, a kitchen and dining room and the summer kitchen.
 Through the lounge was the patio which included a heated pool and sun loungers with a view of the mountains, including mountain Mosor.

 After we had been shown around the pool Sofia took us to the other side of the villa, which has its own set of keys and showed us the second lounge, the gym, the main bedroom, the games room and – my favourite – the hot tub.

-After letting us know some of their favourite places to visit, Sophia and Ivo left us to settle in.
+After letting us know some of their favourite places to visit, Sofia and Ivo left us to settle in.

 As none of us drove, our first challenge was getting a taxi to the nearest supermarket.
 After trailing a couple of different numbers we managed to find someone who even offered to wait in the nearby cafe while we did our food shopping.
 We stocked up (on alcohol and snacks), ordered a pizza and made our way back to the villa.